-This article will be updated when the new record values have been verified.
-In a spell of exceptional heat, the UK passed 40C for the first time on record, with several sites recording 40+C. In the two days of Monday 18th and Tuesday 19th July 2022 there were two new records for Wales, Scotland and England, by day and night.
-The UK highest temperature record was smashed at 40.3C in Lincolnshire.
+In a spell of exceptional heat, the UK passed 40C for the first time on record, with several sites recording 40+C. In the two days of Monday 18th and Tuesday 19th July 2022 there were new records for Wales, Scotland and England, by day and night.
+The UK highest temperature record was smashed at 40.3C (104.5F) in Coningsby, Lincolnshire.

 In the middle of summer 2019, very warm air surged up from Europe and the UK saw a maximum temperature of 38.7C (101.66F) on the 25th July.
 The hottest day ever in the UK, with the top temperature being recorded at Cambridge Botanic Gardens.
 After that spell of intense heat, there were dramatic thunderstorms over parts of Britain.

 July 2019 wasn’t hot overall, it was slightly warmer than average across the UK.
 It was 2018 when the UK endured a lengthy hot and dry spell with average temperatures being several degrees higher, particularly for England and Wales in July.

 Before that, the UK record was 38.5C (101.3F) from the 10th August 2003, recorded at Faversham in Kent and this remains the hottest August day for the UK.
 August 2003 was hotter and much drier than average.

 Summer 2020 has only just got going with heat and sunshine, after a mixed and unsettled June and July, following the warm, dry and sunny conditions of COVID lockdown in spring 2020.
 The UK doesn’t often see temperatures over 35C but saw the 3rd hottest UK day on record on 31st July 2020 with 37.8C (100F) and has recorded 36.4C on the 7th August.